 Join our mailing list to stay informed about project information and meetings.

-Foundation drilling activity continues at various locations along the right-of-way.
-Multiple foundation drilling crews are now working the corridor from Joslin Road, Burrillville, to Black Plain Road, North Smithfield, continuing to make preparations for the new transmission line structures.
+Foundation drilling activity is underway at various locations along the right-of-way.
+Foundation drilling crews will continue working along the corridor from Sherman Farm Road to the West Farnum Substation.

 Click here for more project information.